dansmyers/ComputerOrganizationAndArchitecture/Notes/01c-Compiling_and_Running_Programs.md

 set of rules that `make` uses to build your project.
 It will also automatically accept `makefile`, or you can identify a file of your choice with a flag.

-When I was a student, we used to say that no one had ever written a Makefile from scratch.
-There was just one original ur-Makefile carved on stone tablets by, like, the Sumerians, and then handed down from generation to generation.
+When I was a student, we said that no one had ever written a Makefile from scratch.
+There was just one original ur-Makefile carved on stone tablets by, like, the Sumerians, and then handed down and modified from generation to generation.

 A Makefile contains a series of *rules*, each of which specifies a series of build commands.
 The default rule is called `all`.
 Running `make` with no additional arguments is equivalent to